Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - [ ] Only a for statement uses a callback function.
 - [x] A for statement is generic, but a forEach statement can be used only with an array.
 - [ ] Only a forEach statement lets you specify your own iterator.
-- [ ] A forEach statement is generic, but a for statement ca be used only with an array.
+- [ ] A forEach statement is generic, but a for statement can be used only with an array.

 #### Q3.
 Review the code below.
 Which statement calls the addTax function and passes 50 as an argument?
 ```js